ntg-mono

 • won't have a significant impact - you can proceed to apply for an environmental mining licence.

-If the NT EPA accepts the referral and decides your activity needs an assessment, you must get an environmental approval by the Minister for Environment before a licence can be issued.
+If the NT EPA accepts the referral and decides your activity needs an assessment, you must get an environmental approval from the Minister for Environment before a licence can be issued.

 To find out more, go to the NT EPA website.